 *This category requires PAN-OS 9.0 and higher.
 Please see Multi-Category URL Filtering in URL Filtering Use Cases for more information.

 PAN-OS version 8.0 and above has a way of blocking Corporate Credential Submissions.
 Refer to Prevent Credential Phishing for details.

 Please click here for Palo Alto Networks URL Test Pages.

-- For more information on this new category, please click here.
+- For more information on "Real-Time-Detection.", please click here.

 - Ransomware is also another Advanced URL Filtering category.